alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-03-20-experiments-in-agentic-ai-part-vii-replacing-openai-with-bedrock.md

 With that in mind, I return to the original AWS pipeline (i.e. the state at the end of Part V) and make the minimal changes required to replace OpenAI with Bedrock, keeping the rest of the pipeline unchanged.

-With that in mind, I return to the original AWS pipeline (i.e. the state at the end of Part V) and make the minimal changes required to replace OpenAI with Bedrock, keeping the rest of the pipeline unchanged.

 ## Swapping the Model Layer

 At a high level, the change looks like this: